-- Short names for local identifiers.
+- Hungarian notation.
+The information provided by this notation is often not needed by the reader, who unnecessarily has to process characters that are essentially noise.
+This notation also creates maintenance effort in that identifier spellings have to be updated when their types are changed. - Meaningful names as brief sentences.
+Here priority is given to semantic associations created by an identifiers spelling.
+The disadvantages of using large numbers of characters in an identifier spelling is discussed elsewhere. - Short names for local identifiers.
 Here priority is given to the effort needed to type identifiers and potential use of short-term memory resources (shorter names are likely to require less time to pronounce). - Use of prefixes.
 Adding prefixes to words has a long history.
-French scribes in the middle ages would add an h to the start of words that were derived from Latin words that started with the letter h.
-[222] The h not being pronounced (e.g., modern French habile and honneur).
+French scribes in the middle ages would add an h to the start of words that were derived from Latin words that started with the letter h.^[230] The h not being pronounced (e.g., modern French habile and honneur).
 The introduction of these words into English resulted in either the h's being dropped (able), remaining silent (honour), or causing a change of pronunciation (hospital).
 The importance of the initial letters, at least for native English speakers, is pointed out above.
 Mandating the use of prefixes is equivalent to specifying that the information they denote is more important than any other information evoked by an identifiers spelling.
-If this is true the recommendation to use prefixes is correct, otherwise it causes needless waste of a readers cognitive resources. - No lowercase letters are used (that is, uppercase letters, digits, and underscore are used) for macro definitions and typedef names.- This usage appears to give priority to signaling implementation details to the reader.
+If this is true the recommendation to use prefixes is correct, otherwise it causes needless waste of a reader's cognitive resources. - No lowercase letters are used (that is, uppercase letters, digits, and underscore are used) for macro definitions and typedef names.
+This usage appears to give priority to signaling implementation details to the reader.
 (While there is a prose text convention, at least in English, that words written using all uppercase letters denote important text, this usage in source code is more of a visual convention than an indication that these kinds of identifiers are more important than others.)
 Using uppercase letters for macro definitions prevents them from being treated as interchangeable with function definitions (at least for function-like macros).
-Requiring that macro names be spelled using only uppercase typedef name no lowercase letters creates additional work if the source code is modified.
+Requiring that macro names be spelled using only uppercase

+792 identifier number of characters typedef name no lowercase letters creates additional work if the source code is modified.
 For instance, a macro name that is changed to an enumerated constant or is replaced by an object either has to remain in uppercase or be converted to lowercase.
 Similarly for a function definition that is remapped to a macro definition (going from lowercase to uppercase).
 Typedef names appear less often in source code than other kinds of ordinary identifiers.
 While the syntactic context in which they appear signifies the kind of identifier they represent, readers are likely to be expecting to see a keyword in these contexts (this is the common case).
 When readers are quickly scanning the source, use of all uppercase letters in the spelling of a typedef name may provide an alternative visual mechanism for rapid recognition (potentially reducing the effort needed to rapidly scan source).